msanfeliu/RepData_PeerAssessment1/PA1_template.md

 # Reproducible Research: Peer Assessment 1

-This document has all steps taken to fulfill the assignment
+This document has all steps taken to fulfill the first class assignment

 ##Loading and preprocessing the data